nuclearcheesecake/wickusgoogledataanalyticscertificate2021/README.md

 At the end of my analysis, I am expected to hand in a report summarising all the steps I took, and my recommendations for a marketing campaign.
 I will be using this space on GitHub to jot down my thoughts in the process of answering this question - but if you are interested only in the final deliverable, click HERE.

-~~As explained in the introduction above, I will focus on using **Microsoft Excel** in this case study.~~ This was changed to SQL after Excel started slowing down too much.
+I started exploring the data in Excel, but my main tool changed to SQL after Excel started slowing down too much.

 * **The stakeholders and important players in this project**